Does it feel like we just did this?

-Does it feel like we just did this?

-Does it feel like we just did this?
-I feel like we just finished last year’s Christmas.
+Like we just finished last year’s Christmas.
 I found my Christmas to-do list like it never left my coat pocket.
 And I jumped right back into the routine of checking off each item.

 People all around me are going through the motions in a similar way, oblivious of the wonder and relief that Christmas is meant to bring.
 We get so caught up in making it perfect for the kids, we miss God’s intention for our own hearts.